datawire/datawire-common/docs/source/architecture.rst

 microservice can be passed on to one or more microservices, ad infinitum.
 Datawire relies upon the notion of `settlement
 <http://docs.oasis-open.org/amqp/core/v1.0/os/amqp-core-transactions-v1.0-os.html#doc-idp145616>`_,
-which transfers responsibility for message delivery to the next node in the pipeline.
+which transfers responsibility for message delivery to the next stage in the pipeline.

 In traditional messaging systems, direct microservice chaining is not